-George W Bush Is Back In The Headlines: Top 5 Reasons Why
+George W. Bush Is Back In The Headlines: Top 5 Reasons Why

 Bush’s words summed up many of the concerns the public was having after Trump’s statement, and they liked it.

-As a bonus sixth reason, there’s the fact that Donald Trump (probably the most despised President of the modern era) would make nearly anyone look good, points out Time.
-Whether you liked George W. Bush as a President or not, the popular thread of thought goes, at least he’s not The Donald.
+As a bonus sixth reason, there’s the fact that Donald Trump (probably the most despised president of the modern era) would make nearly anyone look good, points out Time.
+Whether you liked George W. Bush as a president or not, the popular thread of thought goes, at least he’s not The Donald.

 [Featured image by Damian Dovarganes/AP Images]